anton-3/kuebiko-cubing/README.md

 - `cp .env.example .env`
 - (edit .env to your liking)
-- `docker build -t kuebiko-cubing .`
+- `docker compose up --build`
-- `docker run -v ./wca_data:/downloads --name kuebiko-cubing -p 5000:5000 kuebiko-cubing`
 - if you want the WCA ID input to work on the homepage, you need to download https://www.worldcubeassociation.org/export/results/WCA_export.tsv.zip and put it in the wca_data folder (with that same filename)
   - I wrote a script `scripts/update_wca_data.py` that automatically polls WCA for new data exports and downloads them into the correct location.
 If you're hosting, you can set this up with a cronjob
   - e.g. daily `0 0 * * * python3 <repo path>/scripts/update_wca_data.py`

 Codebase seems to require specifically Python 3.6 to install requirements and run properly.
-I added a Dockerfile and .env configuration to make things easier to work with.
+I added a Dockerfile, compose.yaml, and .env configuration to make things easier to work with.

 You can still run it without Docker, just use Python 3.6 and install the requirements.txt in a virtual environment.